nodemailer/nodemailer-web/content/about/_index.md

 {{% notice tip %}}

-Check out [EmailEngine](https://emailengine.app/) – a self-hosted service that allows making REST requests against IMAP and SMTP servers.
+Check out [EmailEngine](https://emailengine.app/) – a self-hosted email gateway that allows making REST requests against IMAP and SMTP servers.
 EmailEngine also sends webhooks whenever something changes on the registered accounts.\
 \
 Using the email accounts registered with EmailEngine, you can receive and [send emails](https://emailengine.app/sending-emails).
 EmailEngine supports OAuth2, delayed sends, opens and clicks tracking, bounce detection, etc. All on top of regular email accounts without an external MTA service.